vodquang96/django-anymail/docs/help.rst

   other than Anymail.
 And you can look through the :setting:`EMAIL_FILE_PATH` file contents afterward to see if you're generating the email you want.

+**Examine the raw API communication**

+  Sometimes you just want to see exactly what Anymail is telling your ESP to do and how your ESP is responding.
+In a dev environment, enable the Anymail setting :setting:`DEBUG_API_REQUESTS <ANYMAIL_DEBUG_API_REQUESTS>` to show the raw HTTP requests and responses from (most) ESP APIs.
+(This is not recommended in production, as it can leak sensitive data into your logs.)

 .. _contact:
 .. _support: